 What is the drive of the NDA?

 We are driven by Asiwaju Bola Ahmed Tinubu’s passion for greater Nigeria.
-And in our ways, working assiduously through diaspora collaborations to see that we mobilise all and sundry to contribute meaningfully to the economic revolution his government will bring to the good people of Nigeria.
+We diligently work through diaspora collaborations to ensure that we mobilise everyone to meaningfully contribute to the economic revolution his government will bring to the good people of Nigeria.

 When was it created, and what has been the success story so far?

-The Nigerian Diaspora for Asiwaju was founded in the UK in 2021, solely to galvanize support for the presidential aspiration of Asiwaju Bola Ahmed Tinubu, and as God will crown our effort and that of the good governance promoters, he won the presidential seat.
-So going forward, we are strongly behind him to see that all hands are on deck to actualise the economic and developmental plans he has, to take Nigeria to the desired destination we all yearn for.
+The Nigerian Diaspora for Asiwaju was founded in the UK in 2021, solely to galvanise support for the presidential aspiration of Asiwaju Bola Ahmed Tinubu.
+As God will crown our effort and that of the good governance promoters, he won the presidential seat.
+Therefore, we stand firmly behind him to ensure that all efforts are directed towards implementing his economic and developmental plans to steer Nigeria towards the desired destination we all aspire to.

 Diaspora’s contribution to the Nigerian economy is massive; do you think the FG recognises it?